Pongsasit/ibm_srisawad_ingram_incubation/TH/lab-06-building-question-answering-with-watsonx.ai-and-streamlit-with-retrieval-augmented-generation/Level_2_Thai/README.md

 1. Open your terminal or console window
 2. cd into this lab's base directory
 3. Copy your .env file into this lab's base folder
-4. create `cert.pem` file
-5. Run the app by running the command `streamlit run app.py`.
+4. Run the app by running the command `streamlit run app.py`.